CtrlK

 Specificity

-Names the domain (business analysis) and lists some actions like 'Build comprehensive KPI frameworks, predictive models, and strategic recommendations,' but many terms are buzzword-heavy rather than concrete actions.
-'AI-powered analytics' and 'data-driven insights' are vague fluff.
+Names the domain (business analysis) and lists some actions like 'Build comprehensive KPI frameworks, predictive models, and strategic recommendations,' but many terms are buzzword-heavy rather than concrete ('AI-powered analytics,' 'data-driven insights,' 'real-time dashboards') and lack specificity about what the skill actually does.

 2 / 3